Channel V: History

-Early years

 MTV Asia (15 September 1991 – 2 May 1994)

 Channel [V] was originally launched on 15 September 1991 as MTV Asia (音樂台).
-It was a 24-hour music channel broadcast in English, Hindi and Chinese, focused on pop music.
+It was a 24-hour music channel broadcast in English, Hindi and Mandarin, focused on pop music.

 On 2 May 1994, MTV Asia left the STAR TV Network as the contract with Viacom expired.

+Channel [V] (27 May 1994 – 8 May 2026)

-Channel [V]
+Launching of Channel [V]

 On 27 May 1994, under the leadership of managing director Gary Davey, Channel [V] was launched as a replacement of MTV Asia with VJs (who used to work on MTV Asia) celebrating on air from various locations; the Great Wall of China, the Taj Mahal, Downtown Tokyo, the Himalayas etc. At the same time, Channel [V] officially 'split' its beam, in effect, providing two separate services for different regional audiences within the AsiaSat 1's footprint.
 This enables the channel to provide appropriate programming and viewing time for its viewers from different regions in Asia.

-On 5 June 1994, Channel [V] has opened up its production facilities in Taipei, Taiwan.
+On 5 June 1994, Channel [V] opened its production facilities in Taipei, Taiwan.

 On 4 July 1994, Sigaw Manila was launched on the Northern Beam.

-On 1 August 1994, BPL Oye! was launched on the Southern Beam.

-On 5 June 1994, Channel [V] has opened up its production facilities in Mumbai (formerly known as Bombay), India.
+On 5 July 1994, Channel [V] has opened up its production facilities in Mumbai (formerly known as Bombay), India.

+On 1 August 1994, BPL Oye! was launched on the Southern Beam, hosted by VJ Raageshwari Loomba and Ruby Bhatia.

+Expansion into other countries

 On 27 April 1995, the STAR TV Network starts transmitting Channel [V] on the Palapa B2R satellite to Indonesia and the Philippines.

 On 30 April 1995, Channel [V] has opened up its production facilities in Dubai, the United Arab Emirates producing Sony Yalla!, the first ever Arabic Top 10 Countdown in the Middle East was launched on the Southern Beam.

 On 4 August 1996, a Thai-localized feed of Channel [V] was launched in Thailand, as carried on Thai cable and satellite providers.
 This apparently replaced Channel [V] International in the country, but the pan-Asian feed would still be available in Thailand via both AsiaSat and Palapa satellites.

 In 1997, Channel [V] International was launched in the Middle East on the Middle Eastern digital satellite TV platform Orbit Communications Company as part of the STAR Select package.

 On 15 July 1997, Channel [V] International was launched in Japan on the Japanese digital satellite TV platform SKY PerfecTV!.

 In 1999, the president of rival MTV Networks Asia conceded that Channel [V] was a very close competitor in Taiwan and Thailand.